philippb90/tokens/README.md

 - **Info File:**
   Each token folder must contain an `info.json` file with the token details.

+- **Logo File:**
+  Each token folder must contain a logo.png file representing the token's logo.

 ## `info.json` Format

 The `info.json` file should adhere to the following schema: